difli/couchbase-to-astradb-migration/README.md

 5.  **Document Preparation (`get_document_content`):**
     *   Fetches each document from Couchbase by ID.
     *   Prepares a corresponding document for Astra DB.
-    *   Skips certain fields like Couchbase `cas` and the large `content` field from hotels (which caused insertion errors due to size limits).
     *   **Vectorize Trigger:** For `hotel` documents, it concatenates the text content from relevant fields (`name`, `description`, `address`, `city`, `state`, `country`) into a single string.
 It then adds a special field `"$vectorize"` to the document, setting its value to this combined text string.
 6.  **Data Insertion (`insert_batch_astra`):**
     *   Inserts documents into the corresponding Astra collection in batches using `astra_collection.insert_many(documents)`.